Marzogh/SPIMemory/docs/api/functions/readFloat.md

 If address is invalid or comms fail, returned value may be stale/default/invalid.
 Check `error()` after suspicious reads.

+## Common Mistakes

+- Reading with wrong type/API compared to how data was written.
+- Using out-of-range or stale addresses.
+- Trusting suspicious values without checking error state.

 ## Example

 ```cpp